Fees, Scholarship & Refund Policy

 Tuition and Fees

 A non-refundable application fee of $60 is required to apply.
-Tuition for the 2016 two-week program was $1,835; and room and board on campus an additional $812.
-A nominal increase is expected for the summer of 2017 and will be confirmed shortly.
+Tuition for the 2017 two-week program was $1,870 and room and board on campus was an additional $826; a nominal increase for 2018 is expected.
 Students from the local area are welcome to commute.

-If you are the leader of a pre-formed ensemble, and would like to apply, please contact Jeromy McFarren at (518) 580-5447 or firstname.lastname@example.org for important application information.
+If you are the leader of a pre-formed ensemble, and would like to apply, please contact Coleen Stephenson at (518) 580-5447 or email@example.com for important application information.

-Scholarship Assistance — March 15, 2017 deadline for applications
+Scholarship Assistance — March 1, 2018 deadline for applications - late requests should be submitted following the instructions below.

-The Institute has a small number of partial scholarships available in the form of tuition remission.
-Scholarship awards of $500 or $1,000 will be awarded to promising students, who might not otherwise be able to attend.
-Accepted students who receive scholarship assistance will be required to confirm their place in the program shortly after April 15, and will be responsible for paying the balance of the tuition and fees.
+The Institute offers scholarships (in the form of tuition remission) based on merit and need to promising young musicians.
+Accepted students who receive scholarship assistance will be required to confirm their place in the program by March 15th, and will be responsible for paying the balance of the tuition and fees at that time.

-To apply for a partial scholarship, please fax (518-580-5548) or e-mail (email@example.com) the following information to our office by March 15, 2017.
-PLEASE NOTE: This information MUST be submitted by the March 15th application deadline in order for your request to be considered.
+To apply for a scholarship, please fax (518-580-5548) or e-mail (firstname.lastname@example.org) the following information to our office by March 1, 2018.
+PLEASE NOTE: This information MUST be submitted by the March 1st application deadline in order for your request to be considered.

 - A letter requesting scholarship assistance.
 Please tell us how much financial aid you believe you need in order to participate in the program, and note any unusual family circumstance or other facts you want us to consider.